AmarDange/Brain-Refreshment-Game/README.md

 ## Features
 Below are the main features the user will come across when playing the game.
 The terminal is cleared each time to make it clean and prevent confusion if the user starts to scroll.

-1. Brain Refreshment game is displayed, with a short message and a request for the user input their name.
-The name entered by the user is then used by the computer throughout the game to engage with the user.
+1. Brain Refreshment game is displayed, with a short message and a request for the user input their game option.
+The game option entered by the user is then used by the computer.
+Also Short note is provided in yellow color so that user can insert only valid number which is shown on screen.

 ![First feature](docs/first_feature.PNG)